Meggie2/WS-project/README.md

 # WS-project

-In order to effective run the code, please follow below steps.
+In order to effective run the scrapy code, please follow below steps.

 1. Make sure you have scrapy installed (pip istall scrapy)
 2. Using command line set working using the "cd [location on your computer]".